Olivia-Micheal/-Dano-Airlines-Identifying-the-Root-Cause-Behind-a-Falling-Satisfaction-Rate/README.md

 Leadership at Dano Airlines needed a data driven answer to one question: why is satisfaction falling, and what should be done about it?
 A vague answer like "improve customer service" would not be useful.
 This project was built to give a specific, measurable answer that points to one clear action.

+*Figure 1: Project Brief*

 ## Tools and Skills

 **Tools used:** Power BI Desktop, Power Query, DAX, Power BI Service

 **Skills demonstrated in this project:**
-- Structuring a 24 column survey dataset into clear categories before starting any analysis
+- Reading an unfamiliar 24 column dataset and understanding what it actually measures before touching a single formula
 - Auditing data quality and making a defensible decision for missing values and zero ratings, instead of deleting rows
 - Choosing median over mean for a heavily skewed column, and explaining why
 - Building a data model with a reference table and an unpivoted table to compare 13 different service ratings without duplicating logic